kpav33/next-fireship/notes.md

 ## Rendering and SEO

 - **Server-Side Rendering (SSR)**: Enhances SEO by rendering websites on the server, making them easier for bots to understand compared to SPAs.
 - **Rendering Strategies**: Next.js supports SSR, Static Pre-rendering, ISR, and Client-side rendering.
+There are trade offs with every rendering strategy.
 - **Server Components**: In Next.js 13, all components are server components by default, beneficial for SEO.
 Mark components as client components using `"use client"` at the top.
+Most of your components should be server components, extract client side logic to separate client components.
-- **Dynamic Rendering Options**: Control caching and rendering strategies with `export const dynamic = "auto";`, `force-dynamic`, or `force-static`.
+- **Dynamic Rendering Options**: Control caching and rendering strategies with `export const dynamic = "auto";` (default caching), `force-dynamic` (SSR), or `force-static` (cache indefinitely without updates).
 Use `revalidate` to regenerate static pages after a specified time.
   - Example:
     ```typescript
     export const dynamic = "auto";
     export const revalidate = 6900;
     ```
 - **Metadata**: Export a `metadata` variable for static meta information or use `generateMetadata` function for dynamic meta values.

   - Example:

     ```typescript